codebreak/codebreak.github.com/source/_posts/2012-07-20-3-years-at-thoughtworks.markdown

 	* Within just a few days, it also became apparent that ThoughtWorks is a flat organization and that though there are leads on a project, there is no need to sit around and wait for anyone to tell you what to do.
 You can (and should) simply just get up and start getting shit done.
 * **_Project Status_:** ThoughtWorks deemed the project "successful" considering we delivered what we said we would - the company division has however been shut down.

-## Assignment in San Francisco, California
+## Assignment in San Francisco, California (May-Sept10)
 * **_Role_:** Mobile Tester
 * **_Test Stack_:** Ruby/RSpec, Cucumber & Frank (iOS)
 * **_Learnings_:**
-	* Was lucky enough to be present during the creation of the iOS Test Automation Framework called [Frank](http://testingwithfrank.com/) created by fellow ThoughtWorker [Pete Hodgson](http://blog.thepete.net/).
+	* Was lucky enough to be present during the creation of the iOS Test Automation Framework called [Frank](http://testingwithfrank.com/) created by fellow ThoughtWorker [Pete Hodgson](http://blog.thepete.net/) & Derek Longmuir.
+	* iOS application testing opens up an array of issues that greatly differ from web testing.
+(More on this later)
 * **_Project Status_:** Product Successfully launched and is currently one of the top 100 iPad apps in the AppleStore.

-## Assignment in Melbourne, Australia
+## Assignment in Melbourne, Australia (Oct10-June11)
 * **_Role_:** Tester and Coach
 * **_Test Stack_:** Ruby/RSpec, Cucumber, Capybara & WebDriver
 * **_Learnings_:**